lsun7/Agent-Based-EV-Adoption/README.md

 # Agent-Based-EV-Adoption
 Repast Simphony Agent Based EV Adoption Model

-The model is originally built started with referncing the JZombies_Demo model.
+The model started with the JZombies_Demo model developed by Argonne national laboratory.

 GIS and feeder files are removed since these data are prioritory.